 Senate Bill 1159

 The California Legislature recently approved Senate Bill 1159, which will impact COVID-19 cases amongst all workers.
 The bill went into effect Sept.
 17, 2020.
 The full text of the bill can be found here.

-When an employer knows that an employee has tested positive for COVID-19, they must report it to their claim administrator within three days via fax or email.
+When an employer knows that an employee has tested positive for COVID-19, they must report it to their claim administrator within three business days via fax or email.

 Information for Agents